buger-shack/scriptkiddie/network-pivoting-or-tunneling/pivoting-tools/ligolo-ng.md

 ### 1.1 Forwarding a reverse shell from the Target Network

-Using the Ligolo's Agent Binding/Listening feature, it is possible to recieve a reverse shell connection from a target (in the Target Network) that does not have direct access to the attacking machine.
+Using the Ligolo's Agent Binding/Listening feature, it is possible to recieve a reverse shell connection from a target (in the Target Network) that does not have direct access to the attacking machine (ie. an internet/WAN access).
 An agent in a compromised server that can communicate with the target can also act as a listner, thus allowing to forward reverse shells through the ligolo tunnel back to the attacking machine.

 ```
 # 1. Establish an agent in the Public Facing server via ligolo agent